Did you know there are four basic rules of financial freedom?

 You likely spend money you haven’t yet earned on things you don’t really need because of how easy it is to just use credit.

-The problem being that paying by credit doesn’t induce the link with your brain that you get when using cash.
+The problem is that paying by credit doesn’t induce the link with your brain that you get when using cash.

 If you were forced to use cash for everything you purchased you would benefit from the emotional trigger that comes when you physically exchange the cash for your purchase…